Aamir3644/Car-Rental-Management-System/JDBC & Hibernate.md

 >> Transaction Management: JDBC doesn't support implicit transaction management.
 It is upon the developer to write transaction management code using commit and rollback methods.
 Whereas, Hibernate implicity provides this feature.
 >> Hibernate supports OOPs features like inheritance, associations and also supports collections.
 These are not available in JDBC.

+## Connection Pooling :
+>> Connection Pool is a pool of already created connection objects which are ready to use.
+If we want to communicate with database then we request the Connection Pool to provide Connection.
+By using that connection we can communicate with the database.
+After the work, connection will be returned to pool rather than destroying.
+Hence we can use same connection object multiple times, so that overall performance will be improved.

 ## What is Session in Hibernate ?
 >> A session is an object that maintains the connection between Java object application and database.
 Session also has methods for storing, retrieving, modifying or deleting data from database using methods like persist(), load(), get(), update(), delete(), etc.
 >> A Hibernate session is responsible for managing the lifecycle of persistent objects.
 It tracks changes made to Java objects and synchronizes them with the database when necessary.
-This helps ensure data consistency.
+>> Session Object is associated with L1 cache.
 >> Session is not a thread-safe object which means that any number of threads can access data from it simultaneously.

+## What is Session Factory :
+>> It is a Factory(provider) of session objects.
+>> we use SessionFactory object to create session object.
+>> It is immutable that means Once SessionFactory is created, any changes made to hibernate.cfg.xml will not be auto reflected in SessionFactory.
+>> It is associated with L2 cache.

 ## Hibernate Cache Types :
 >> First-Level Cache (Session Cache):